abauville/wai_hackathon_2021/README.md

 **Fig. 1.** Combines the  evolution of perception of the likelihood of being victim of a crime in the UK (decreasing trend in time), and the York reports (increasing trend in time)

-## 2. Acceptability vs. reality worldwide
+## 2. Acceptability vs. experienced domestic violence worldwide

 Text and figure: **Gerlien**